robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 .. note:: RF will run the function until it completes, if you want to have a task that runs
           for a long time, use asyncio.create_task().
-It's your responsibility to manage the task, if the event loop closes and the task is still running, a log will be printed in the console.
+It's your responsibility to manage the task and save a reference to avoid it being garbage collected. if the event loop closes and the task is still pending, a log will be printed in the console.

 Communicating with Robot Framework
 ----------------------------------